 12. ENTIRE AGREEMENT

-It is understood that this Agreement contains the entire agreement between the parties hereto.
+It is understood that this Agreement and Article 27 of the CUFA Collective Agreement contain the entire agreement between the parties with respect to the subject matter hereto.
 This Agreement shall be binding on and shall inure to the benefit of the parties hereto, their respective assigns and successors in interest.

 13. GOVERNING LAW AND JURISDICTION